-Care and support through terminal illness

-End-of-life care research at

-Research overview
+END-OF-LIFE CARE RESEARCH AT MARIE CURIE

+RESEARCH OVERVIEW

 Official projections for the UK show that, with a growing elderly population, the number of people living with complex terminal illnesses will increase significantly.

 This means that a greater number of people will require end-of-life care.
-Yet research in palliative and end-of-life care remains significantly underfunded, with less than 1% of total health research funding being spent on relevant research.
-The following studies show some of the many research areas that are benefiting from your kind support.
+Yet research in palliative and end-of-life care remains significantly underfunded, with less than 1% of total health research funding being spent on relevant research.1 The following studies show some of the many research areas that are benefiting from your kind support.

-The role that Marie Curie plays in research
+THE ROLE THAT MARIE CURIE PLAYS IN RESEARCH

-Since our early days Marie Curie has recognised how vital the study of palliative and end-of-life care is.
+Although it is a smaller, less well-known area of our work, Marie Curie has, since our early days, recognised how vital the study of palliative and end-of-life care is.
 We are always looking to improve care and support for people living with a terminal illness, their carers, families and friends.
 We want to be able to provide the most effective pain and symptom relief possible and to do everything we can to help people maintain their dignity and self-respect.
-Advancing research is and will continue to be essential in our delivery of the highest quality care.
+Research is and will continue to be absolutely essential in delivering the highest-quality care.
 Marie Curie is the largest charitable funder of end-of-life care research in the UK.
-We invest around £3 million each year in grants and a network of research leads in our hospices, and through our own research centres at University College London and Cardiff University.
-UK Health Research Analysis 2014 (UK Clinical Research Collaboration, 2015) Between April 2017 and March 2018, 4,213 people took part in research studies funded by Marie Curie or carried out by our researchers.
-Marie Curie 1.
-Improving the care of people with advanced dementia in nursing homes
+We invest around £3 million each year in grants and research leads in our hospices, and through our own research centres at University College London and Cardiff University. $^1 UK$ Health Research Analysis 2014 (UK Clinical Research Collaboration, 2015) 4,213 Between April 2017 and March 2018, 4,213 people took part in research studies funded by Marie Curie or carried out by our researchers.
+1. Improving the care of people with advanced dementia in nursing homes

-Lead researcher Dr Liz Sampson, Clinical Reader, Marie Curie Palliative Care Research Department, University College London Project summary There has been little evidence-based research on how to improve dementia care and many nursing home staff are currently struggling to meet the needs of people living with advanced dementia.
-Given that around 80% of the 400,000 people living in nursing homes have the condition, with this number set to quadruple in coming years, such research is vital.
+LEAD RESEARCHER Dr Liz Sampson, Clinical Reader, Marie Curie Palliative Care Research Department, University College London PROJECT SUMMARY There has been little evidence-based research on how to improve dementia care and many nursing home staff are currently struggling to meet the needs of people living with advanced dementia.
+Given that around 80% of the 400,0002 people living in nursing homes have the condition, with this number set to quadruple in coming years, such research is vital.
 Our study tested a new 'Compassion' model of care (Care of Memory Problems in Advanced Stages: Improving our Knowledge) in two nursing homes over six months.
 This involved looking at the barriers that prevent people with advanced dementia getting better end-of-life care and how these could be overcome.
-Making an impact The Compassion model of care helps nursing home staff better meet the needs of those with advanced dementia.
+MAKING AN IMPACT The Compassion model of care helps nursing home staff better meet the needs of those with advanced dementia.
 This research also highlighted the importance of GPs, geriatricians, palliative and mental health nurses working together so that patients have the best quality of life possible through personalised care.
-As a result of this study, a training manual has been developed to help nursing homes implement this model of care and improve practice.
-Alzheimer's Society.
-Dementia 2014: Opportunity for change.
-2014 September.
-2. Research into non-cancer conditions: Chronic obstructive pulmonary disease
+As a result of this study, a training manual has been developed to help nursing homes implement this model of care and improve practice. $^2 Alzheimer's Society. \ Dementia\ 2014: Opportunity for change.\ 2014\ September.$ 2.
+Research into non-cancer conditions: Chronic obstructive pulmonary disease